Movements of pet animals

 |DESIGNATED TRAVELLERS’ POINTS FOR ENTRY FOR PETS ARRIVING BY RAIL OR ROAD||Hamina|

 If you travel with your pet from Finland to a country outside the EU and back, an EU pet passport has to be obtained for the animal before the trip.
 The EU pet passport will replace a health certificate on your return.
 Make sure that all measures to be taken concerning rabies for the return (vaccination, potentially rabies antibody titration test) have been carried out before going on the trip!
 Remember to have dogs medicated against echinococcosis before the return.
 This can be done and entered in the passport by any veterinarian.
+NOTE!
+This does not apply to what is known as 28 day rule!

 Also check the page topical